WinUpGo

 Yet despite strict norms, the digital age has opened Jordanian gamblers to offshore online casinos and betting platforms.

-however, small forms of betting exist in the shadows - on the Internet and among tourists.
+Officially, Jordan does not have licensed casinos or betting operators, but small forms of betting exist in the shadows - on the Internet and among tourists.

 Historical and religious context